Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Experiment

-\textbf{\textit{Evaluation Pipeline.}} To test the utility of these UQ metrics for intermediate uncertainty, we ask the question: \textbf{\textit{Can one identify the uncertain (problematic) intermediate steps following the guidance of these metrics?}} To answer this question, we generate the complete model responses and concentrate our analysis to those with incorrect final answers.
+\textbf{{Evaluation Pipeline.}} To test the utility of these UQ metrics for intermediate uncertainty, we are trying to answer the following question: \textbf{\textit{Can one identify the uncertain (problematic) intermediate steps following the guidance of these metrics?}} For this purpose, we generate the complete model response and only concentrate our analysis on those responses that produce incorrect final answers.
 For each incorrect response, we identify its earliest reasoning step that an error occurs, which is the most likely point where model uncertainty emerges\footnotemark.
-Then, we assess whether tokens with high UQ scores overlap with this first wrong step.
-Formally, we define the first wrong step $\mathbf{r}_w \subseteq \mathbf{r}$ as a subsequence of the whole response $\mathbf{r}$.
-Given a token-level UQ metric $\mathrm{Q}(\cdot)$, we use $\mathrm{Q}^{(k)}$ to denote the $k$-th largest value among all generated tokens.
-This UQ method is considered to successfully detect the first wrong step \textbf{if} at least one token from $\mathbf{r}_w$ appears among the top-$k$ tokens ranked by UQ score, i.e.,

-suggesting the metric can distinguish the wrong step from the whole text.
+Then, we assess whether tokens or steps with high UQ scores overlap with this first wrong step.
+Formally, we define the first wrong step $\mathbf{r}_w \subseteq \mathbf{r}$ as a sub-string of the whole response $\mathbf{r}$.

+In each response, given a \textbf{token-level} UQ metric $\mathrm{Q}(x_t)$ reflecting the uncertainty of generating $x_t$, we use $\mathrm{Q}^{(k)}$ to denote the $k$-th largest value among the generated tokens.
+Then, one UQ method is considered to successfully detect the first wrong step if at least one token from $\mathbf{r}_w$ appears among the top-$k$ tokens ranked by UQ score, i.e., $\exists\, x_t \in \mathbf{r}_w~~ \text{s.t.}~~ \mathrm{Q}(x_t) \geq \mathrm{Q}^{(k)}$, suggesting the metric can distinguish the wrong step from the whole text.
 Thus, we report this successful detection rate over multiple incorrect responses as the evaluation metric.

-\textbf{\textit{Observations.}} Table~\ref{tab:logic_result} reports the successful detection rate for each UQ metric by collecting 50 wrong answers in each BIG-Bench subset, and we consider different $k = 3, 5$ and $k=1\%$ of sequence length.
-From the results, we can see the perturbation-based methods have a clear and consistent advantage over the NLL and Entropy scores, especially in Llama and Mistral.
-Comparing the three perturbation based methods, \textbf{$l_\infty$-Adv.~Pert.~demonstrates better stability and stronger performance than the other two}.
-Besides, we find $l_2$-Adv.~Pert.~has a relatively lower efficacy in Mistral, as this model has a much larger gradient than other LLMs (but we set $\alpha=0.0001$ for all LLMs).
-For Qwen model, we find the improvement is relatively small.
-We will provide more insights to the mechanisms of these metrics through the ``case studies'' in the subsequent part, which may help explain why the advantage of perturbation-based metrics in Qwen is less significant.
+Similarly, we can also obtain the \textbf{sentence-level} UQ metric for our perturbation-based UQ metric simply via summing the scores of all tokens in each sentence.
+Then, we assess the ratio of that the first wrong sentence $\mathbf{r}_w$ appears among the top-$k$ most uncertain sentences ranked by our sentence-level UQ score.